 In efforts to gather feedback from parents specifically in the area of expressive language and functional communication skills, the EI Program with technical assistance from Guam CEDDERS drafted an Early Literacy and Language (ELL) Parent Feedback Survey.
 This survey was sent out to 67 parents that have infants and toddlers enrolled in the EI Program.
 The ELL Survey was disseminated in October 2022 with 61 out of the 67 parents or 91% response rate.
 There are 20 items that parents were asked to respond.
-To gather baseline of parent level of understanding and confidence, parents were asked to 1) Rate their understanding and 2) Rate ability or confidence to the following questions: 1) I know how to support my child by recognizing his/her cues when he/she tells me what he/she wants.; 2) I know how to engage my change in playing and following his/her lead; and 3) I know how to support my child by recognizing his cues; 46% of the parents have an understanding of how to engage in playing and following their child's lead; and 36% understand how to support their child in expanding communication in words and labelling.
+To gather baseline of parent level of understanding and confidence, parents were asked to 1) Rate their understanding and 2) Rate ability or confidence to the following questions: 1) I know how to support my child by recognizing his/her cues when he/she tells me what he/she wants.; 2) I know how to engage my change in playing and following his/her lead; and 3) I know how to support my child in expanding communication in words and labelling.
+Overall parents 49% of parents indicated they know how to support their child by recognizing his cues; 46% of the parents have an understanding of how to engage in playing and following their child's lead; and 36% understand how to support their child in expanding communication in words and labelling.